COVID-19 Patient Update

 March 16, 2020

-We are asking all patients to call first before coming in so we can best coordinate care.
+We are asking all our patients who think they may have COVID-19 to call first before coming in so we can best coordinate care.
 We can give you guidance over the phone about your visit.
 You may be able to you meet with your provider by TeleVist.
 For more information about TeleVisits see our patient portal page.
 We will be following up with patients to manage medication refills.
 Our Clover, Fort Mill and York locations will be closed as long as the municipal buildings they are in remain closed.

 Affinity Health Center Patients and Community Members,